Home/School Links

 Parents/carers are encouraged to visit the school whenever they feel they need to talk about any aspect of their children’s education.

 A quick question or exchange of information is usually acceptable at any time but an appointment is desirable if the discussion is likely to be lengthy.
 Staff are usually available before or after school for a quick word or a meeting can be planned.
-All staff are in the playground at the end of the day.
+All staff are normally available at the end of the day.

 Termly Parents’ Evenings are arranged when parents can meet the teacher to discuss their child’s progress and a written report is given annually.

-Every term parents/carers are invited to an open time where you are welcome to come into school and spend some time sharing your child’s work, looking around the classroom or seeing what the children are doing.
+In addition, parents/carers are invited to an open time where you are welcome to come into school and spend some time sharing your child’s work, looking around the classroom or seeing what the children are doing.

-We have an annual parents questionnaire and parents are given the results of the questionnaire through the school newsletter with information about any follow up actions that have taken place.
+We have an annual parents' questionnaire and parents are given the results of the questionnaire through the school newsletter with information about any follow up actions that have taken place.

 In addition parents are welcome to make comments on the OFSTED Parent View website which can be found at parentview.ofsted.gov.uk